 BECOME A CHANCELLOR'S AMBASSADOR The Montana Tech Foundation is inviting students to be part of a brand new tradition at Montana Tech: the Chancellor’s Student Ambassadors.
 The program will launch in fall 2013.
 This Program will provide a selective group of Montana Tech students an opportunity to promote the University at a variety of events.
-Click here for the 2013 flyer.
 Click here for detailed information.
 Click here for the application.

 DIGGER DISCOUNTS NOW AVAILABLE The Montana Standard Digger Discounts coupon book is now available for students.
 The booklet includes lots of coupons with great deals at many local businesses.